Tales of the Riverbank: Further episodes

 After the original thirteen episodes, 39 further episodes were made in black-and-white.
 The majority were written by David Ellison, Charles Fullman, Paul Sutherland and Cliff Braggins.
 The episodes of Tales of the Riverbank purchased by the BBC were adapted by staff writer Peggy Miller.
 Much of the filming was done on location at Wootton Creek on the Isle of Wight.

 A later series with 26 episodes was filmed in colour in the 1970s, retitled Hammy Hamster (full title: Hammy Hamster's Adventures On the Riverbank) launched in 1972.
 The BBC had introduced a policy of not using human voices for live animals and so this series was shown in the UK by ITV.
 In Australia, the show aired on ABC TV through the 1970s as Adventures on the River Bank.

 The final series, dubbed Further Tales of the Riverbank, made from 1991 to 1992, was produced for WTTV and Channel 4; 26 episodes of that series were made.
 It is ranked 79th in Channel 4's 2001 poll of the 100 Greatest Kids' TV shows.
 This series was the only one to have been released on DVD, in a set of three DVDs published in-house by Hammytime Productions UK.

-In America, Once Upon A Hamster was broadcast in a late-night slot, which helped the programme transcend its intended audience and develop a cult status among US viewers.
+In the United States, Once Upon A Hamster was broadcast in a late-night slot, which helped the programme transcend its intended audience and develop a cult status among US viewers.

 The late Dave Ellison launched his own website to regularly update information about Hammy Hamster and his friends.
 He was also involved with optimising the TV show, last shown on Channel 4, for release on DVD.

 Three children's books were published by Scholastic Publications Ltd in 1993 based on the series and illustrated by Pauline Hazelwood.